Omar Marmoush: International career

+Marmoush was eligible to play for Egypt and Canada, due to him also holding Canadian citizenship, before becoming cap-tied with the Egypt national team in October 2021.

 Marmoush was included in Egypt's squad for the 2017 Africa U-20 Cup of Nations in Zambia.
 He made two appearances during the tournament, in which Egypt were eliminated in the group stage.

-Marmoush was also eligible to play for Canada, before becoming cap-tied with the Egyptian national team in October 2021.

 On 8 October 2021, Marmoush made his debut for the Egypt national team and scored the only goal in a 1–0 victory over Libya.
 On 29 December 2021, Marmoush was named in Egypt's 28-man squad for the 2021 Africa Cup of Nations.
 He played in all three group stage matches, as well as all four knockout ties en route to the final against Senegal, which ended in a 4–2 loss on penalties for Egypt.

 On 19 March 2022, Marmoush was called up for Egypt's 2022 FIFA World Cup qualification third round matches against Senegal.
 He played in both matches as Egypt were defeated 3–1 on penalties and knocked out of World Cup contention.
 On 27 September, Marmoush scored the opening goal as Egypt beat Liberia 3–0 in a friendly match.

 On 24 March 2023, Marmoush scored the second goal for Egypt in a 2–0 victory over Malawi during the 2023 Africa Cup of Nations qualification.
 Four days later, he scored in a 4–0 away victory over the same opponent.
 At the 2023 Africa Cup of Nations, Marmoush scored the equaliser in a 2–2 draw against Ghana to help Egypt qualify for the last 16.

+On 2 December 2025, Marmoush was called up to the Egypt squad for the 2025 Africa Cup of Nations.
+He scored twice at the tournament as Egypt reached the semi-finals, losing to eventual winners Senegal.
+On 17 January 2026, in the third-place play-off against Nigeria, Marmoush was one of two Egyptian players to have their kicks saved in a 4–2 penalty shoot-out loss.

+On 31 May 2026, Marmoush was named in Hossam Hassan's 26-man Egypt squad for the 2026 FIFA World Cup.

 Personal life

-Besides his Egyptian citizenship, Marmoush holds Canadian citizenship through his Egyptian Canadian parents who lived in Canada for six years before resettling in Cairo, where Marmoush was raised and started playing youth football with the Wadi Degla youth academy.
-He lived in the Maadi neighbourhood in Cairo, Egypt.

-Marmoush is a Muslim.
-He is often seen doing the sujud after scoring a goal.
+Marmoush is a Muslim, and is often seen doing the sujud after scoring a goal.
+He is a trilingual who speaks fluent Arabic, German, and English.